 Nevada animal abuse laws make it a misdemeanor for an owner, possessor, or custodian of a maimed, diseased, disabled, or infirm animal either to:

-- abandon the animal, or
+- Abandon the animal, or

-- leave the animal to die in a public street, road, or place, or
+- Leave the animal to die in a public street, road, or place, or

 The punishment for abandoning a disabled animal includes:

-- up to six (6) months in jail and/or
+- Up to 6 months in jail and/or

-- up to $1,000 in fines.
+- Up to $1,000 in fines.

-The defendant may also be responsible for any expenses the police incur to take care of the animal and any property the police seize (such as a car the animal was in).
-Law enforcement may also put down the animal after receiving the owner’s written consent or the approval of two reputable citizens that the police call upon to view the animal’s condition.10
+You may also be responsible for any expenses the police incur to take care of the animal and any property the police seize (such as a car the animal was in).
+Law enforcement may also put down the animal after receiving:

 It is illegal in Nevada to impound or confine an animal and then to refuse or neglect to supply it with sufficient good and wholesome air, food, shelter, and water.
-Penalties for breaking this animal cruelty law get more extreme with each conviction.
-The defendant may also have to pay restitution for animal care.

 - 48 hours to 120 hours of community service, and